-- Provision of affordable floorspace.
-Beyond supporting a range of creative and cultural uses that provide an authentic and diverse precinct, there will be a need to provide affordable floorspace to start-ups and scale-ups if the commitment to tech business is to be realised.
-This has already been acknowledged in the original masterplan brief (50,000 square metres of affordable floorspace) but is likely to take various forms: - Co-working or collaboration space affordable floorspace can take the form of 'plug and play' or pay for service office spaces, similar to WeWork style facilities.
-These are often suited to individuals or small businesses with a handful of employees. - O Dedicated incubators or accelerators the model is currently in use in the York Street Sydney Startup Hub or Cicada in South Eveleigh, where businesses have leases of various terms for specific floorspace that are subsidised to varying degrees.
-These can take the form of 'generic' office space for businesses who can operate in a standard office (and who don't require A-grade floorspace) as well as dedicated facilities with specific infrastructure and floorspace requirements (Cicada) - Subsidised commercial floorspace some businesses require larger amounts of commercial floorspace in order to quickly scale operations if they receive financial backing or have a product that is taken and requires scaling (which requires increased staff).
+- Co-working or collaboration space affordable floorspace can take the form of 'plug and play' or pay for service office spaces, similar to WeWork style facilities.
+These are often suited to individuals or small businesses with a handful of employees. - Dedicated incubators or accelerators the model is currently in use in the York Street Sydney Startup Hub or Cicada in South Eveleigh, where businesses have leases of various terms for specific floorspace that are subsidised to varying degrees.
+These can take the form of 'generic' office space for businesses who can operate in a standard office (and who don't require A-grade floorspace), as well as dedicated facilities with specific infrastructure and floorspace requirements (like Cicada). - Subsidised commercial floorspace some businesses require larger amounts of commercial floorspace in order to quickly scale operations if they receive financial backing or have a product that is taken and requires scaling (which requires increased staff).
 These businesses often require standard office floorspace and do not necessarily require A-grade floorspace.
-Subsidy comes in the form of support to take on larger leases while a business is still in R&D mode or early stages of growth, but where space is required in order to support the successful commercialisation.

-This diversity of affordable floorspace therefore has a diversity of solutions.
-The masterplan may require or benefit from the partnering and location of an organisation such as Cicada or Stone and Chalk, but also may require cheap floorspace for businesses who just want to be in the precinct but do not need high spec office buildings.
-This can be provided in adjacent B-grade offices, in the Central Terminal building or as a subsidised product in new commercial towers.
+Subsidy comes in the form of support to take on larger leases while a business is still in R&D mode or early stages of growth, but where space is required in order to support the successful commercialisation. - This diversity of affordable floorspace therefore has a diversity of solutions.
+The masterplan may require or benefit from the partnering and location of an organisation such as Cicada or Stone and Chalk (for example), but also may require cheap floorspace for businesses who just want to be in the precinct but do not need high spec office buildings.
+This can be provided through the retention of adjacent B-grade offices, in the Central Terminal building or as a subsidised product in new commercial towers.

-11.3.3 Precinct integration considerations
+11.3.4 Precinct integration considerations

-• Open the precinct up to the west.
-The constraints review, and prior analysis for the Tech Central economic vision identified that the Central Precinct is relatively disconnected from the adjacent areas of Ultimo and Haymarket.
+Open the precinct up to the west.
+The constraints review, and prior analysis for the Tech Central economic vision, identified that the Central Precinct is relatively disconnected from the adjacent areas of Ultimo and Haymarket.
 The George Street corridor, coupled with the 'wall' of buildings on George Street's western edge, exacerbates this lack of connectivity.
-The Goods Line expansion into Central will help to connect these adjacent precincts, however the masterplan should explore how it can better open up to the west, potentially at Railway Square through a Time Squarestyle urban space, and to the north west into Chinatown.
+The Goods Line expansion into Central will help to connect these adjacent precincts, however the masterplan should explore how it can better open up to the west, potentially at Railway Square through a Time Square-style urban space, and to the north west into Chinatown.
 This integration is important for the precinct to stitch into the surrounding area.
 This has the dual function of limiting the precinct developing as an island of activity, while also benefiting from the amenity and activity of the Haymarket Precinct.
 Further, such a connection will better integrate the future development of the Powerhouse Ultimo and provide opportunities for UTS's Ultimo campus to integrate with the Central Precinct.
 This approach of reintegrating renewal precincts with their surrounds has been a focus of the Sydney 2030 Strategy in recent years.

-Figure 39 Reintegration concept
+Figure 43 Reintegration concept